gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Finally, the *forcefield.itp* file also specifies the bond and angle parameters for the flexible SO\ :sub:`4`\ :sup:`2-` ions (the water model used here is rigid and does not require those parameters):
+    Finally, the *h2o.itp*, *na.itp*, and *so4.itp* files contain information
+    about the residues, such as their exact compositions, which pairs of atoms are connected by bonds as well as the parameters for these bonds.
+    In the case of the SO\ :sub:`4`\ :sup:`2-`, for instance, the sulfur atom forms a bond of equilibrium distance :math:`0.152~\text{nm}`
+    and rigidity constant :math:`3.7656 \mathrm{e}4 ~ \text{kJ/mol/nm}^2`
+    with each of the four oxygen atoms:

 ..  code-block:: bw

-    [ bondtypes ]
+    [ bonds ]
-    ; i   j   func  b0    kb
+    ;  ai   aj  funct   c0         c1
+        1    5    1   0.1520   3.7656e4
+        2    5    1   0.1520   3.7656e4
+        3    5    1   0.1520   3.7656e4
-    SO  OS  1     0.15  3.7656e4
+        4    5    1   0.1520   3.7656e4

-    [ angletypes ]
-    ; i   j   k   func  theta  k0
-    OS  SO  OS  1     109.5  520

-..  container:: justify

-    Finally, the *h2o.itp*, *na.itp*, and *so4.itp* files contain information
-    about the residues, such as their exact compositions, or which pairs of atoms are connected by bonds.

 3) The input file (.mdp)
 ------------------------